Step 1

 Voting has to be in person, there's no postal voting in parish elections.

-The vote will be counted after the polls have closed and announced later that night.
+The vote will be counted after the polls have closed and announced later that evening.

-If seven or more of the electors at the Parish Meeting raise their hands in favour, the election will be deferred for two weeks until Wednesday 16 November.
+If seven or more of the electors at the Parish Meeting raise their hands in favour, the election will be deferred for two weeks.
 Delaying the election means that a polling station(s) are set up and anyone in the parish who is on the electoral roll can vote, not just those at the meeting.

 A new notice will appear in the Gazette Officielle listing the candidates, the location of the polling station(s) and the opening hours.